+Asset Years

+Vehicles and equipment 5 to 7 years

+Buildings and improvements 15 to 30 years

+Lift stations 10 years

-Years 5 to 7 years 15 to 30 years 10 years 30 to 40 years
+Sewer system 30 to 40 years

 7. Net Position

 Net position represents the difference between assets, liabilities, and deferred inflows (outflows) of resources.
 Net investment in capital assets consists of capital assets, net of accumulated depreciation, reduced by the outstanding balances of any borrowing used for the acquisition, construction or improvement of those assets and increased by any unspent proceeds from related borrowings.
 Net position is reported as restricted when there are limitations imposed on their use either through the enabling legislation adopted by the District or through external restrictions imposed by creditors, grantors or laws or regulations of other governments.
 All other net position is reported as unrestricted.
 The District applies restricted resources first when an expense is incurred for purposes for which both restricted and unrestricted net position is available.